 HTTP uses a request-response method to transmit documents.
 Both the server and the client must be available.

 MQTT uses a publish-subscribe method to send data.
 Clients can publish messages to topics and subscribe to receive updates as they happen.
 MQTT requires an intermediary, called a broker, to handle queuing and transmitting messages.
 Clients can come and go without disrupting the ability for messages to be transmitted and MQTT is designed to be lightweight.

-MQTT is perfect for limited connectivity situations commonly encountered with IoT.
+MQTT is perfect for limited connectivity situations commonly encountered with serverless technology and IoT.

 PubNub provides an MQTT gateway that allows you to use all the features of our Data Stream Network, like Functions and wildcards, with MQTT.
 PubNub replaces using a broker for transmitting data with MQTT.
 PubNub maintains synchronized global Points of Presence (data centers) that can transfer data anywhere in the world with an internet connection in under 0.25 seconds.
 PubNub is great for latency sensitive applications.

 PubNub offers a serverless environment to execute functions on messages as they route through the PubNub Network.
 You can incorporate logic like re-routing, augmenting, filtering, transforming, and aggregating data.

 The Blocks Catalog is a growing collection of prebuilt microservices for enhancing your Internet of Things deployments.

 PubNub has partnered with dozens of leading companies to provide easily integrable partner Blocks.
 You can initiate image recognition, visualize data, analyze sentiment, and more.

 Getting started with MQTT and PubNub for serverless tech